ricardo-rendoncepeda/devsign/devsign-deckset.md

 ![inline](Images/Feedback.png)

-^ Once I got past the big scary words and upscale methodologies, I realized that participating in interaction design was easy if I just stuck to iOS platform patterns and got really comfortable wth view controllers, segues, and actionable components.
+^ Once I got past the big scary words and fancy methodologies, I realized that participating in interaction design was easy if I just stuck to iOS platform patterns and got really comfortable wth view controllers, segues, and actionable components.

-^ Once I could build a storyboard with ease, I was able to engage in rapid prototyping and analyze the advantages/disadvantages of different navigation solutions, such as Tab Bar Controller -vs- Page View Controller.
+^ Once I could build a storyboard with ease, I was able to engage in rapid prototyping and analyze the advantages/disadvantages of different navigation solutions, such as *Tab Bar Controller -vs- Page View Controller*.

 ^ And really, as I was putting designs together and trying to make something work, I would let my iOS dev expertise come through and redefine the navigation hierarchy if it was breaking norms, modify UI components to make more sense, and experiment with different gesture recognizers.